xavierog/codemirror-mode-pcre/README.md

 ### Theming
 This mode does not leverage CodeMirror's default tokens (they are not exactly fitted for regular expressions).
 Consequently, if you use a theme other than the default one, you will likely want to write your own `pcre.css` file.

+**Breaking change:** starting with version 2.0.0, the `cm-end-group` style is no longer supported and should no longer be used.
+It is replaced with `cm-start-group`.

 ### Nesting
 codemirror-mode-pcre can be nested within another mode, i.e. it can highlight regular expressions for another mode.
 This requires adjusting the other mode though.